almamarie/HTML-CSS-Space-tourism-website-Frontend-Masters/README.md

 - I need to understand how to develop multipage websites with only JS, HTML and CSS.
 I struggled with this so much that could complete it.
 Google search only showed me "developing multipage website with REACT" not Javascript only

--I also need to understand how to create multipage websites with the MVP architecture.
+- I also need to understand how to create multipage websites with the MVP architecture.
 Because I couldn't solve the above problem (creating multipage websites with JS only), I could experiment with this.
 I successfully got it to work for only 1 page but the momment the page changes, I get an error.

 - The final this is how to check for changes in screen size (responsive design) with JS DOM.
 This project required a different image (landscape and portrait) for mobile/tablet and desktop designs but I couldn't do it.